 The key stakeholders that were identified as part of this planning include key representation from agencies and organisations, which individually represent the community through their own engagement strategies.

-Council is collaborating with CFA and MFB to introduce the Fire Home Emergency Letter Program (Fire HELP) that encourages the community to take action in their own homes to improve home fire safety.
-Along with key stakeholders from the MEMPC, Council participates in an interactive display annually at Stringybark Festival taking residents through an emergency and the response, relief and recovery process.
+Along with key stakeholders from the MEMPC, Council participates in an interactive display annually at Stringybark Festival taking residents through an emergency scenario and the response, relief and recovery process.

 Engagement Process